BCarlson1512/RogueGame/README.md

     >* Food: ':' / ';' (Small)
     >* Clothing: ']' / '^' (Ring)

-#### Running these commands should -hopefully- run a successful build of assignment 3, if any issues arise, contact the above email.
+#### Running these commands should -hopefully- run a successful build of this project, if any issues arise, contact the above email/make an issue on the github repository.

-#### Responsibility analysis:
-## all of the md sheets take methods called from all classes into account